JCMexplains/writing-for-success-2023/textbook.md

 available.
 In your citation, include as much of the following information as you can:

-Name of the author(s), whether an individual or oroup Date of publication (Use *n.d.* if no date is available.)
+Name of the author(s), whether an individual or group Date of publication (Use *n.d.* if no date is available.)
 Title of the document
 Address where you retrieved the document